 About Us:

-Darren Gorden and Jen Freedman are the parents of three children (ages 4, 6, and 8).
+Darren Gorden and Jen Freedman are the parents of three children (ages 5, 7, and 9).
 Their two older children attend Riverside Elementary School.
-Darren has been involved in the community as a baseball coach and is passionate about providing opportunities for kids to explore a variety of sports in a fun environment.
+In addition to PYSL, Darren has been involved in the community as a coach and board member for the Princeton Little League and is passionate about providing opportunities for kids to explore a variety of sports in a fun environment.
 Growing up in Massachusetts, he loved playing all different sports, including soccer, baseball, basketball, and tennis.
 Jen grew up in Princeton playing soccer, basketball, lacrosse, and field hockey.
-She fondly remembers her days playing recreation soccer and wants to help bring back that experience for others.
+She fondly remembers her days playing recreation soccer and wants to help create that experience for others.
 They look forward to continuing to build opportunities for kids to grow and learn through youth sports.

-Brett Gaudin is the father of a 7-year old at Community Park, and 4-year old preschooler at Crossroads.
-Brett grew up in Evansville, Indiana and moved to Princeton with his wife, Tina, two years ago after many years living/working in NYC.
+Brett Gaudin is the father of a 8-year old at Community Park, and 5-year old preschooler at Crossroads.
+Brett grew up in Evansville, Indiana and moved to Princeton with his wife, Tina, three years ago after many years living/working in NYC.
 Brett is passionate about the power of sports to positively influence communities and children, drawing from his own experiences playing youth soccer, basketball, and baseball.

 Ammar Shallal brings a unique blend of entrepreneurship, strategic thinking, and community engagement to the Princeton Youth Soccer League.
 Growing up playing youth soccer with his dad as his coach, Ammar developed a lifelong love for the sport that carried him through high school and into club soccer in college.
 A devoted husband and father of two young boys, Ammar understands the importance of balancing fun, learning, and safety in youth sports.
 His leadership ensures that the PYSL provides a welcoming environment where kids can develop skills, confidence, and lifelong friendships—just like he did.